-Environmental Quality - Non-Industrial Installation
+Environmental Quality - Industrial Installation

-Eligibility: Presented to a non-industrial installation that has made significant progress to ensure mission accomplishment and protection of human health in the areas of environmental planning, waste management, and compliance with environmental laws and regulations (Clean Air Act, Clean Water Act, Safe Drinking Water Act, etc.).
-Ranges, test centers, and research and development (R&D) centers should compete in the non-industrial category.
-An installation that has a primary mission of manufacturing, maintaining, or rehabilitating military equipment should not compete in the non-industrial category.
+Eligibility: Presented to an industrial installation that has made significant progress to ensure mission accomplishment and protection of human health in the areas of environmental planning, waste management, and compliance with environmental laws and regulations (Clean Air Act, Clean Water Act, Safe Drinking Water Act, etc.).
+An installation that has a primary mission of manufacturing, maintaining, rehabilitating, or storing military equipment should compete in the industrial installation category.
+Ranges, test centers, and research and development (R&D) centers should not compete in the industrial category.

-Judging Criteria: The judges will evaluate nominations based on the following criteria (see Judging Guidance on page 43 for additional detail):
+Judging Criteria: The judges will evaluate nominations based on the following criteria (see Judging Guidance section for additional detail):

 - 1. How well the nominee managed the program. - 2.
-The program's technical merits, such as: - a.
-How successful the program was in preferentially targeting reduction of significant sources of waste and harmful discharges and emissions, while maintaining or improving overall mission and environmental, safety, and health performance. - b.
-How well the nominee managed the program and Environmental Management System (EMS) implementation. - 3.
-How well the program supported the military readiness mission, and how effectively the program integrated the management of significant environmental aspects into mission activities, as reflected by the involvement of line organizations in EMS implementation. - 4.
+The program's technical merits, such as how successful the program was in preferentially targeting reduction of significant sources of waste and harmful discharges and emissions while maintaining or improving overall mission and environmental, safety, and health performance. - 3.
+How well the program supported the military readiness mission, and how effectively the program integrated the management of significant environmental aspects into mission activities. - 4.
 How effectively the nominee disseminated lessons learned to others. - 5.
 The nominee's success in involving installation personnel, residents, and the local community in the program. - 6.
 The nominee's plans to ensure that the impacts of program accomplishments extend beyond the achievement period.